SamNofee/vst-cn-doc/doc/#TechnicalDocumentation.md

 Similar to the simple case, the host may want to save and load preset files.
 The component state of the plug-in is not useful here.
 A preset of a complex plug-in can be:

 - The state of a plug-in unit
    -> To support this, the plug-in must implement the [Steinberg::Vst::IUnitData](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IUnitData.html) interface in its component part.
 - The contents of an item in the program list
-  -> To support this, the plug-in must implement the[ Steinberg::Vst::IProgramListData](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IUnitData.html) interface in its component part.
+   -> To support this, the plug-in must implement the[Steinberg::Vst::IProgramListData](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IUnitData.html) interface in its component part.

 A plug-in can support unit presets and program list presets.